usdot-fhwa-stol/multiple_object_tracking/docs/system_design/unscented_transform.rst

 Sigma points represents a sampling over the object state's distribution.
 We could sample the distribution (*i.e.*, generate sigma points) using one of many methods.
 We need to generate at least :math:`n + 1` points, where :math:`n` is the number of state variables.
-Generating :math:`2n + 1` point is common.
+Generating :math:`2n + 1` points is a common heuristic.

 Our library generates :math:`2n + 1` points using the following formula (alternative formulas exist too):